FAQs for External Examiners

 Each module will be assigned a second marker, who will mark at least 20% of the work submitted, or a minimum of 10 items for postgraduate dissertations or 20 items for all other assessments.
 If there are fewer than the minimum number of items required, then the total number of items will be moderated.

 All External Examiners are required to complete an Annual Report using our online report template.
-There is one template which covers both in-house and collaborative partnership modules.
+There is one template which covers both campus based and collaborative partnership modules.

 Academic Quality and Development will contact you with further information on the Annual Report template, including a link to the template and deadlines for completion.
-Examiners covering undergraduate modules must normally submit their Annual Reports by the end of August each year.
-Examiners covering postgraduate modules must normally submit their Annual Reports by the end of October each year.
+External Examiners are requested to submit their annual report within three weeks of the final annual subject standards board, this would usually in June for undergraduate modules and October for postgraduate modules.

 You should contact different individuals depending on the level of urgency and significance of the matter, eg:

-• If all the above procedures are exhausted and an external examiner still has serious concerns relating to the academic standards of a programme or programmes, they may invoke the QAA’s concern scheme or inform the relevant professional, statutory or regulatory body.
-Please see the QAA’s Concerns page and their guidance for external examiners for further information.
+- If all the above procedures are exhausted and an external examiner still has serious concerns relating to the academic standards of a programme or programmes, please refer to the External Examiner Handbook which details how to escalate a concern to the Academic Registrar and / or Deputy Vice Chancellor (Academic).